crmiguez/crmiguez/README.md

 ### Hi there 👋

 Hi everyone!
-I am Candida Rodriguez (crmiguez) from Ourense, Galicia, Spain.
+I am Candida Rodriguez (@crmiguez) from Ourense, Galicia, Spain.
 I am a web developer, business developer, postgraduated engineering student, and programmer.
 My interests range from technology to programming.
 I am also interested in design, entrepreneurship, and reading.

 🔭 I’m currently working on my Final Project at last year of CS Engineering Master. 🌱 I am also currently learning Angular, AngularJS and Python.